A comprehensive guide to Alice’s home shire, ‘The Land of the Summer People’.

 A magical sense of childhood nostalgia has always drawn Alice back to Somerset.
 Sweeping landscapes, eclectic personalities, respect for nature, local culture and the art of slow living; it’s all woven through the Temperley DNA.

-Alice and her partner Mark Cresswell bought a property in Ilminster to create a creative universe and built the first studios and stores for Temperley London.
+Alice acquired a property in Ilminster to create a creative universe and built the first studios and stores for Temperley London.
 It’s been 12 years since Alice happened upon Cricket Court – her beautiful Grade II-listed home in the same town as her parents’ farm – and decided to split her time between town and country to maximise creativity and enhance her work-life balance.

 The world has changed dramatically since then, but Temperley’s roots in Somerset have only grown deeper.
 In 2021, the brand’s new headquarters – in Phoenix Studios, in the market town of Ilminster – opened its doors.

-As well as the brand’s atelier and training studio, the new HQ features a shop offering pieces from current and archive collections, a bakery and a bar serving cocktails and cider from her family farm.
+As well as the brand’s atelier and training studio, the new HQ features a shop offering pieces from current and archive collections, our exclusive brand Outlet and Bridal Flagship.

 Best for: Local, seasonal dining